Interior Architecture and Design

 Interior Architecture & Design Faculty

-• Susie Tibbitts - Assistant Professor of Interior Architecture and Design
+• Susie Tibbitts - Associate Professor of Interior Architecture and Design, Interior Architecture and Design Area Coordinator

 • Steven Mansfield - Principal Lecturer of Interior Architecture and Design